RADIOLOGY WORKFLOW SOLUTIONS

 You have the following rights with respect to us regarding personal data concerning you:

-• Right to information
+• Right of access

-• Right to correction or deletion
+• Right to rectification or earsure

 • Right to restriction of processing

-• Right to object to processing
+• Right of objection to processing

 • Right to data portability.

-Obligation to provide data
+Obligation to the provision of data

 Does automated decision-making or profiling take place?